*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 <<Are you coming to Barcelona, and you’re a dude?
 Or your coming with a dude?
 Then read my ultimate post for guys too: How to Dress in Barcelona According to Season >>

 In general, Catalan locals dress pretty conservatively.
 They stick to mostly dark colors during the winter (e.g. black parkas), then wear lighter fabrics and colors in the summer – without going overboard by showing too much skin.
 Even in the summertime, you probably won’t see a lot of exposed midriffs and micro-shorts unless, let’s say, you’re under 19 years old.

 How can I describe the fashion street style?
-Let’s take different fashion styles on this page.
-The Barcelona fashion panorama is probably 85% Casual Style (#6).
+The Barcelona fashion panorama is very casual.
 That is jeans, a blouse or t-shirt, and sneakers/trainers with everything!
 And honestly, Barcelona street style is a mix of everything else…a little bit of bohemian, a little bit of chic and styled.

 The summer season in Barcelona is June 22 – September 21.
 The beginning of June is warm and gets warmer gradually.
 According to Wikipedia, the month of June is around 26°C (79 °F) during the day and 20°C (68°F) at night.
 You’ll most likely need a light sweater at nightfall.
 By the end of June, you won’t need any sweaters at all.